 Phytosanitary certificates must accompany the shipment of plant and plants products, including seeds for planting.
 The Plant Protection Division (PPD) from MOALI's Department of Agriculture is responsible for the importation of plant, plant products, and seeds.
 PPD tests plants and plant products upon arrival.
-Seeds also require pre-shipment testing and submission of
+Seeds also require pre-shipment testing and submission of non-GMO certificates.
+Except for planting seeds, the PPD does not require pre-shipment samples for plant and plant products.
+Please visit the Myanmar National Seed Portal site for more information about the registration of new plant varieties and required documents.

 The Livestock, Breeding, and Veterinary Department (LBVD) within MOALI is responsible for the importation of feed ingredients, animals, and animal products.
 Imports of feed ingredients, animals, and animal products must have either GMP Certificate plus HACCP or ISO 22000 certification.
 Feed ingredients also need a certificate of analysis (COA), and animal and animal products require a health certificate.
 LBVD tests animals and animal product samples on arrival.
 Feed ingredients, however, require pre-shipment samples.
-LBVD tests for nutrition value and aflatoxin and confirms the tests results are the same as the COA from the importer.
-LBVD is currently preparing a new SOP for animals, animal products, and animal feed, which will impact import requirements and procedures.
+LBVD tests for nutrition value, and aflatoxin and confirms the tests results are the same as the COA from the importer.

 The Department of Fisheries (DOF) within MOALI is responsible for the importation of raw fish, fish products, and fish meal.
-DOF officials test samples of imported products upon arrival to confirm the product is free from pathogens or harmful diseases.
+DOF officials skip test on samples of imported products upon arrival to confirm the product is free from pathogens or harmful diseases according to health certificate issued by the oversea competent authority.
+The required documents and the application of Import procedures for Fish and Fishery Products can be found in Myanmar National Trade Portal.